iDigBio/idb-backend/tests/README.md

 2. Have tests connect to localhost instead of the ES cluster that exists in CONFIG.
 3. possibly pre-load a bunch of data / index.
 4. possibly have that pre-loaded docker image available in docker-library

+Note: Docker image `docker.elastic.co/elasticsearch/elasticsearch:7.17.0` does not require auth.

+The codebase is not compatible with ES 7 though.

 ## Running All Tests